openpracticelibrary/openpracticelibrary/src/pages/practice/generative-ai-cost-equation.md

 ---
 templateKey: practice-page
 title: Generative AI Cost Equation
-subtitle: Strategic framework created by George Westerman a Research Scientist in the MIT Initiative on the Digital Economy, it is used to determine if automating a specific task with generative AI is economically and practically viable compared to the existing manual process
+subtitle: "Validate viability by calculating cost of AI tooling, adaptation, and supervision compared with manual efforts. "
 date: 2026-01-09T16:07:06.541Z
 authors:
-  - moimero
+  - Moimero
 tags:
   - validate
 mobiusTag: discovery
 icon: /images/genai-cost-ecuation.png
 whatIs: >-
+  T﻿his strategic framework was created by George Westerman, a Research Scientist in the MIT Initiative on the Digital Economy.
+It is used to determine if automating a specific task with generative AI is economically and practically viable compared to an existing manual process.

   The equation evaluates viability by comparing the total costs of the AI implementation against the **Cost of the Manual Process** (the status quo).
-  For an initiative to be sensible, the following condition should generally be
+For an initiative to be sensible, the following condition should generally be met:
-  met:

   **(Cost of Using AI + Cost of Adaptation + Cost of Detecting and Fixing Errors) < Cost of Manual Process**